 I have an MEng in Chemical Engineering from Imperial College.
 I did my PhD at the Industrial Research Institute of Swinburne University in Melbourne, Australia.
 I then worked in contaminated land consulting (predominantly remediation and site assessment) before returning to academia.
-I held postdoctoral research positions in Monash University and The University of Nottingham before being appointed as Assistant Professor in the School of Chemical and Environmental Engineering of The University of Nottingham as an academic member of staff.
+I held postdoctoral research positions in Monash University and The University of Nottingham before joining the School of Chemical and Environmental Engineering of The University of Nottingham as an academic member of staff.
 I am an Associate Member of the IChemE.
-I teach Chemical Phase Equilibria and Accelerated Design Training, and my research area is the sustainable processing of natural materials using microwaves.
+I teach Environmental Risk Assessment and Contaminated Land, and my research area is the sustainable processing of natural materials using microwaves.

 I am a member of the Low Carbon Energy and Resources Technologies research group.